0bkevin/mustafinho/AMA.md

    - Encode club
    - ETH Global
    - Moralis
-   - Eat the blocks -->
+   - Eat the blocks
+   - Not Only Owner-->

 ### What are you currently working on?